mayapatterson/portfolio-v2/_case-studies/Trunk Club's Pinterest Integration.md

 ## Constraints and goals

-Because the feature was technically wired up and funtionctioning, our main goal was to capture the value prop for our members, and design a flow that would support our member's goal of sharing their style aspirations.
+Because the feature was technically wired up and functioning, our main goal was to capture the value prop for our member, and design a flow that would support our member's goal of sharing their style aspirations.

- We wanted to design and build fast since this project was one of several major initiatives, but we needed to do our due-diligence in creating a delightful experience for Trunk Club members.
+ We wanted to design and build fast since this project was one of the several major initiatives on our plates, but we needed to do our due-diligence in creating a delightful experience for Trunk Club members.

 ![pinterestSignUp](/images/pinterestSignUp.png)